(Updated) CY8CKit-059 On Linux, Finally! Mac Monterey Issues.

 The real error turned out to be that the cyelftool included in the PSOC5 kit from Mr. N is a Macintosh executable.
 Duh.
 He said that.
 Head slap.
 Following his instructions, I went to the Infineon site and downloaded the FOSS cyefltool code, and attempted a build.

 Failure.
 Perl build script failed.
 VSCode load of directory and compile failed.
 I added ninja.
 Failed again due to not including zlib.
 Tried to fix.
 Still failed.
 Bumped down to command line and did a link with -lz.
 Failed with errors of trying a static build with .so libraries.
 I stopped at that point, too many hours in that path.
 I had some time limits to obey.

 So, I followed a suggest from Mr. N and installed wine on Lubuntu.
 (I used “sudo apt install wine-stable” from a terminal.)
 I then ran “wine cyelftool” from a terminal and had success after a fairly long configuration episode from wine, with no input from me!
 Great!
 Less things to learn during a time crunch.
 The second time wine ran very fast.
 A cyelftool build worked from the command line.

 I then had the self imposed problem of wanting to use the exact project in both Linux and Macintosh simply by opening a shared folder over the network, without tinkering with the contents of the build folder.
 I checked, and Mac and Linux both can run bash.
 (Even Monterey, though Apple prefers zsh.)

 After searching and experimenting, I renamed the existing (mac version) cyelftool to cyelftool.mac.
 Then I created a bash executable script called “cyelftool.”
-The contents of the cyelftool script file are as follows.
-Change it to be executable after creation with “chmod +x cyelftool”.
+The contents of the cyelftool script file are as follows: (Change it to be executable after creation with the command “chmod +x cyelftool“.)

 case "$OSTYPE" in